IanTBlack/ooim2mr/README.md

 ```

 This function converts the dodsC OpenDAP URLs to fileServer URLs so that
-the data can be downloaded to the local machine.Specifying the directory
+the data can be downloaded to the local machine.
+Specifying the
-will download the data to that directory.
-If left empty, the default
+directory will download the data to that directory.
+If left empty, the
-action is to download data to the current R session working directory.
+default action is to download data to the current R session working
+directory.

 Files are renamed as site\_node\_instrument\_method\_deployment\_time.nc